 The information in this article applies to:

 How can I organize my plan files for Chief Architect?

-File management can be a challenging concept for many computer users, but it is a very important skill to develop.
-In order to use your computer effectively, it is vital to know how to save your work properly, where it is saved on your computer and how to find it again.
+File management can be a challenging concept for many computer users, but it's a very important skill to develop.
+In order to use your computer effectively, it's vital to know how to save your work properly, where it's saved on your computer, and how to find it again.

 It's important to always remember to only work on plans that are saved on your local machine's hard drive.

-Never work on files over a network server, external hard drive, or usb flash drive type device.
-Not only is working using this method unsupported, it can also lead to file corruption and data loss.
+Working on files over a network server, external hard drive, cloud storage service, or USB flash drive type device is not recommended as file corruption and data loss can occur.

 These options can, however, be a good way to back up your data, just remember to always copy the file from that location to your local machine's hard drive before attempting to work on it.
-Once it is on your computer, then you can open the file, make your modifications, save the file, exit out of the program, and copy it back to the network server, external hard drive, or usb flash drive device location.
+Once it's on your computer, then you can open the file, make your modifications, save the file, exit out of the program, and copy it back to the server, cloud storage service, external hard drive, or USB flash drive device.

-Most individuals or companies have an off-site incremental backup run every night, and a full backup at least once a week, so they never lose more than a day's worth of data should something unexpected occur such as a computer virus, hard drive failure, or natural disaster.
+Most individuals or companies have an off-site incremental backup run every night, and a full backup at least once a week, so they never lose more than a day's worth of data should something unexpected occur.

 This article offers an example of one way to organize your Chief Architect files; however, any method of saving plans and revisions that creates backups, prevents accidental overwrites, and is consistent and easy to use will work.